vtraag/leidenalg/README.rst

 Installation
 ------------

-In short, for Unix: ``pip install leidenalg``.
-For Windows: download the binary installers.
+In short: ``pip install leidenalg``.
+All major platforms are supported on Python>=3.5, earlier versions of Python are no longer supported.
 Alternatively, you can install from Anaconda (channels ``conda-forge`` or ``vtraag``).

 For Unix like systems it is possible to install from source.
 For Windows this is overly complicated, and you are recommended to use the binary installation files.
-There are two things that are needed by this package: the igraph ``C`` core library and the python-igraph python package.
-For both, please see http://igraph.org.
+The igraph ``C`` core library is provided within this package, and is automatically compiled.
+If you encounter any issue with compilation, please see http://igraph.org.

 Make sure you have all necessary tools for compilation.
-In Ubuntu this can be installed using ``sudo apt-get install build-essential``, please refer to the documentation for your specific system.
+In Ubuntu this can be installed using ``sudo apt-get install build-essential autoconf automake flex bison``, please refer to the documentation for your specific system.
 Make sure that not only ``gcc`` is installed, but also ``g++``, as the ``leidenalg`` package is programmed in ``C++``.
-Note that to compile ``igraph`` itself, you also need to install ``libxml2-dev``.

 You can check if all went well by running a variety of tests using ``python setup.py test``.

 There are basically two installation modes, similar to the python-igraph package itself (from which most of the setup.py comes).

 1. No ``C`` core library is installed yet.
-The packages will be compiled and linked statically to an automatically downloaded version of the ``C`` core library of igraph.
+The ``C`` core library of igraph that is provided within the ``leidenalg`` package is compiled.
 2. A ``C`` core library is already installed.
-In this case, the package will link dynamically to the already installed version.
+In this case, you may link dynamically to the already installed version by specifying ``--no-pkg-config``.
 This is probably also the version that is used by the igraph package, but you may want to double check this.

-In case the python-igraph package is already installed before, make sure that both use the **same versions**.
+In case the python-igraph package is already installed before, make sure that both use the **same versions** (at least the same minor version, which should be API compatible).

-The cleanest setup it to install and compile the ``C`` core library yourself (make sure that the header files are also included, e.g. install also the development package from igraph).
-Then both the python-igraph package, as well as this package are compiled and (dynamically) linked to the same ``C`` core library.

 Troubleshooting
 ---------------